fluxionary/minetest-modtest/README.md

 * [mineunit](https://github.com/S-S-X/mineunit)
 * [mtt](https://github.com/buckaroobanzay/mtt)

+check [checklist.md] to see what still needs doing. probably the first proper release will not implement *everything*, but will be mostly functional.

 ## what's modtest do?

 * provides a command-line utility for running tests on minetest mods. it uses